-J. Michael Evans, vice chairman at Goldman Sachs Group Inc. (GS), who oversees the firm’s business in emerging markets, last night paid $22,000 for Eric Ripert to cook in his home.
+J. Michael Evans, vice chairman at Goldman Sachs Group Inc. (GS:US), who oversees the firm’s business in emerging markets, last night paid $22,000 for Eric Ripert to cook in his home.

 At the Children’s Storefront auction, he also bid a winning $13,000 for brunch at the Red Rooster, honoree Marcus Samuelsson’s restaurant.